-36 Call Center Statistics to Know Heading into 2022
+36 Call Center Statistics to Know: An Essential Guide for Businesses

 There's a whole lot of change happening in the contact center space.
 Is your business prepared heading into the new year?
-We've pulled together some of the industry's most current stats, call center use-cases, and future expectations to get your customer experience strategy ready for 2022.
+We've pulled together some of the industry's most current stats, call center use-cases, and future expectations to get your customer experience strategy ready.

 With customer expectations higher than ever before, it’s never been more important to have a modern call center at the center of your communications mix.
 As the world continues to navigate the economic shifts from the past two years, more businesses from small to enterprise, across all industries, are leaning on cloud contact center software to deliver a superior customer experience (CX) and drive revenue growth.

 In the age of digitalization, business leaders must leverage every contact center tool, application, feature, channel, and voice connection possible to drive an impactful experience.
 In the contact center statistics below, you’ll discover some very compelling reasons why so many organizations are adding and evolving their call center software heading into 2022.

 The call center industry is rapidly changing with the heavy adoption of SIP-based integrations and a widespread omnichannel presence.
 As these trends continue, contact center software providers are evolving their platforms to enable more flexibility, scalability, enhanced security measures, and management tools that create an all-in-one solution for better connection and streamline workflows for their remote teams on a global scale.
 Here’s a look at where the global call center industry is heading:

 - Demand for hosted communication technology is hot.
 The global cloud-based contact center market is expected to reach $39.19 billion in 2025, with the global market for call centers growing to $496 billion by 2027.
 (ReportLinker)

 - Legacy systems just aren’t enough.
 Traditional contact centers may not be enough for today’s customers.
 Around 90% say they need immediate responses to questions, which can be tough with an on-prem.
 (Hubspot)